mikemartinez13/project-penney-440/vis_docs.md

 - `plotly.graph_objs._figure.Figure`: The generated Plotly figure.

 **Description:**
+Generates an interactive HTML heatmap.
+Helper function for the `make_heatmap` function if user requests HTML image.
 - First flips the win and tie probabilities arrays (win_prob, tie_prob) for the purpose of the html figure creation
 - If the bundled = False argument exists (which is the default) that if block is entered,
     - A fig is created and uses the single_map function with the arguments: fig (subplots created outside of this function), win_prob, tie_prob, labels, and letters